AIJP - Academic Intensive Japanese Program

 YAMASA’s AIJP course is geared towards those who have the time and commitment to achieve the latter set of goals.
 As the course can last from 3 months to 2 years, you can be guaranteed that the opportunities you will be given will set you in good stead to achieve the long term goals that you have set yourself.

 - Emphasis on individual learning needs/goals: Borrowing from Howard Gardner’s theory of multiple intelligences and Fleming’s VARK modalities, we are conscious of the many different ways people process information.
 Recognizing this reality is doubly important when one is dealing with a student population as diverse as ours.
 As such, our curriculum has been designed to insure that your individual learning style is catered for.

-This emphasis on the individual is best represented in the provision of our unique elective classes, which number over 30 in total.
+This emphasis on the individual is best represented in the provision of our elective classes.
 By focusing on what students want to achieve, we are able to set out a program of learning that will allow you to realize your goals.

 - Maximum class sizes of fifteen: Due to the cap on class sizes, it can be guaranteed that you will not get lost in the shuffle and that your needs on both an educational and personal front will be appropriately catered for.

 - Diversity of learning environments: In addition to providing a fresh range of teaching styles, AIJP insures that you will not be ‘cooped up’ in the same classroom for hours on end.
 As mentioned earlier, our emphasis on flexibility and diversity guarantees that you will not only be studying within YAMASA but you will also be moving about outside the classroom in order to experience what colloquial Japanese sounds like.
 An example of this might include conducting group interviews with members of the local community in locations outside school grounds).